bablokb/cp-datalogger/links.md

   *Important:* We are selecting the 433 MHz version of this board, as this is the appropriate frequency for Tanzania.
 There is an 868 / 915 MHz version available https://www.adafruit.com/product/3072.
 - Pico Inky Pack:
   <https://shop.pimoroni.com/products/pico-inky-pack>
-  Optional.
   Used to shows sensor data.
+- A micro-SD card

 The board is intended to be used mainly with I2C sensors.
 We have not finalised the selection of sensors, but are evaluating the following sensors:
 - AHT20 (temperature and humidity), [Adafruit with Qw/ST](https://www.adafruit.com/product/4566), [data sheet](https://cdn-learn.adafruit.com/assets/assets/000/091/676/original/AHT20-datasheet-2020-4-16.pdf?1591047915), I2C address 0x38